neurodata/neurodata.io/content/about/agreements.md

 A commitment to D&I includes a commitment to not  use sexual language, imagery, or <a href="https://www.sph.umn.edu/site/docs/hewg/microaggressions.pdf">racial microaggressions</a> at any NeuroData sactioned event or content, including: code, talks, presentations, demos,  hackathons,  workshops, social gatherings, social media, or any other online media.

 We agree to dress appropriately in lab spaces (both physical and virtual).
 Lab members are expected to be fully clothed in the work environment (including virtual meetings).
-Clothing with offensive or inappropriate designs or stamps should not at official lab gatherings or when representing the lab in any capacity.
+Clothing with offensive or inappropriate designs or stamps should not be used at official lab gatherings or when representing the lab in any capacity.
 We also agree to avoid using profane language in public comments, code, or PRs.

 To support this goal, we encourage all lab members to attend diversity training opportunities hosted by the university (e.g., [Safe Zone Training](https://studentaffairs.jhu.edu/lgbtq/education/safe-zone/)).
 Our purpose in attending diversity training is to gain knowledge and skills we can use to co-create a welcoming and productive lab environment for people of all backgrounds.

 The lab website will display badges for all members who have completed any such training, to express our commitment to diversity and inclusion.

 ### Summer Community Outreach

 We agree to support >= 1 summer student each summer.
-There are a variety of summer mentorship opportunities in partnership with some Baltimore public education institution (e.g. state university, public high school) that can foster stronger connections with our surrounding community.
+There are a variety of summer mentorship opportunities in partnership with some Baltimore public education institutions (e.g. state university, public high school) that can foster stronger connections with our surrounding community.
 Examples include:

 - ICM Summer Internship with UMBC or Morgan State - [website](https://icm.jhu.edu/academics/undergraduate-programs/internships/)
 - Mentor student from local college through JHMI Summer Internship Program - [website](https://www.hopkinsmedicine.org/som/Opportunities-High-School-Undergraduate-Postbac-Students/)
 - Research experience for women in Baltimore City schools through WSE's WISE program - [website](https://engineering.jhu.edu/outreach/get-involved/women-in-science-and-engineering-wise-program/)
 - Volunteering at CodeScholar, a summer bootcamp for Baltimore School System students - [website](https://www.codeintheschools.org/codescholar)

-##### Recommended Reading on Mentorship and Imposter Syndrome
+### Recommended Reading on Mentorship and Imposter Syndrome

 Mentors can anticipate that many of their mentees may experience imposter syndrome.
 This can be compounded by stereotype threat and experiences of discrimination that have happened in the past or their current environment (which should be addressed by the team).
 Mentors can support their mentees (and vice versa) by educating themselves on imposter syndrome’s causes, indications, and counteractive tools or practices.
 Mentors can thus learn to listen in a new way to their mentees and validate their experiences, to use positive and constructive feedback to affirm their value, to share their own uncertainties and learning process, and to ask if their mentees would like support in connecting with resources such as affinity networks for people with shared experiences or articles with tools for managing imposter syndrome.